top of page

 • 3 min read

 Maartje Hensen’s journey through love, identity, and self-discovery is one of courage, curiosity, and conscious growth.
-She describes a period in her life where she took time for herself, diving deep into her emotions and confronting patterns of codependency in relationships.
-“I realized that I’m a whole person, and I want to be my own primary partner,” she explains.
-This realization became a guiding principle as she explored polyamory—not as a rejection of monogamy, but as a conscious experiment in self-reliance, trust, and communication.
+They describe a period in their life where they took time for themselves, diving deep into their emotions and confronting patterns of codependency in relationships.
+“I realized that I’m a whole person, and I want to be my own primary partner,” they explained.
+This realization became a guiding principle as they explored polyamory, not as a rejection of monogamy, but as a conscious experiment in self-reliance, trust, and communication.

 “Jealousy can be such a great teacher.
 Where does this jealousy come from?
 Is it a need of mine unmet?
 How can I then meet that myself?”

 For Maartje, relationships are as much about self-understanding as they are about connection with others.
-She reflects on the power of curiosity in navigating complex emotions like jealousy, explaining, “Jealousy can be such a great teacher.
+Maartje reflects on the power of curiosity in navigating complex emotions like jealousy, explaining, “Jealousy can be such a great teacher.
 Where does this jealousy come from?
 Is it a need of mine unmet?
 How can I then meet that myself?”
-By approaching emotions without shame, she emphasizes the importance of self-reflection and self-love as tools for personal growth and healthier partnerships.
+By approaching emotions without shame, they emphasize the importance of self-reflection and self-love as tools for personal growth and healthier partnerships.

-Her exploration of intimacy also extends to the world of kink, where she discovered new ways to express sensuality and trust.
-Attending queer-focused spaces, like Berlin’s KitKat Club, gave her the freedom to explore her sexuality safely and authentically.
+Their exploration of intimacy also extends to the world of kink, where they discovered new ways to express sensuality and trust.
+Attending queer-focused spaces, like Berlin’s KitKat Club, gave them the freedom to explore their sexuality safely and authentically.
 “Being tied with rope… I felt so held and loved.
 I could surrender, I could trust, and I could explore my own sensuality safely,” Maartje recalls.
-For her, kink is not just erotic—it’s a space for healing, empowerment, and self-expression, highlighting the profound importance of consent, communication, and mutual respect.
+For them, kink is not just erotic, it’s a space for healing, empowerment, and self-expression, highlighting the profound importance of consent, communication, and mutual respect.

-“Get a good support network because nothing ever good happens in isolation… slowing down, checking in with myself, finding environments that feel really good—that’s what helped me,”
+“Get a good support network because nothing ever good happens in isolation… slowing down, checking in with myself, finding environments that feel really good, and that’s what helped me,”

-Marthje’s journey also grapples with loneliness and fear of abandonment, feelings rooted in her childhood and amplified by ADHD.
-She has learned to confront discomfort rather than run from it, embracing practices that nurture mental health and emotional resilience.
-“Get a good support network because nothing ever good happens in isolation… slowing down, checking in with myself, finding environments that feel really good—that’s what helped me,” she says.
-Through therapy, meditation, and somatic practices like yoga, Maartje reconnects with her body, her emotions, and ultimately, herself.
+Maartje’s journey also grapples with loneliness and fear of abandonment, feelings grounded in their childhood and amplified by ADHD.
+They have learned to confront discomfort rather than run from it, embracing practices that nurture mental health and emotional resilience.
+“Get a good support network because nothing ever good happens in isolation… slowing down, checking in with myself, finding environments that feel really good, and that’s what helped me,” they said.
+Through therapy, meditation, and somatic practices like yoga, Maartje reconnects with their body and their emotions.

 Creativity has long been a cornerstone of Maartje’s self-expression.
-From capturing intimate moments in travel photography to documenting queer-owned spaces around the world, she uses her camera to illuminate the beauty and abundance of life.
-“I love capturing what is… seeing what is and being there,” she explains.
-Her work, including contributions to The Pride Atlas, showcases the importance of visibility and community for LGBTQ+ travelers while celebrating authentic experiences and connection.
+From capturing intimate moments in travel photography to documenting queer-owned spaces around the world, they use their camera to illuminate the beauty and abundance of life.
+“I love capturing what is… seeing what is and being present,” they explain.
+Their work, including writing The Pride Atlas, showcases the importance of visibility and community for LGBTQ+ travelers while celebrating authentic experiences and connection.

-Now, Maartje is translating her lived experiences into coaching, supporting others in embracing queer identity, intimacy, and self-expression.
-She describes coaching as an extension of her work in photography: creating safe spaces where people can feel empowered, seen, and fully themselves.
-“I love to empower people, especially queer people… to create a safe space where they can fully be authentically themselves,” she says.
+Now, Maartje is translating their lived experiences into coaching, supporting others in embracing queer identity, intimacy, and self-expression.
+They describe coaching as an extension of their work in photography: creating safe spaces where people can feel empowered, seen, and fully themselves.
+“I love to empower people, especially queer people… to create a safe space where they can fully be authentically themselves,” they said.

-Through every phase of her journey, Maartje Hensen embodies a commitment to self-love, curiosity, and authenticity.
-She shows that true empowerment comes not from fitting into societal expectations but from exploring, embracing, and celebrating every part of oneself.
+Through every phase of their journey, Maartje Hensen embodies a commitment to self-love, curiosity, and authenticity.
+Maartje shows that true empowerment comes not from fitting into societal expectations but from exploring, embracing, and celebrating every part of oneself.

 Follow Maartje Hensen: